Spark-Vteam/Spark-webapp/README.md

 Add your IP address as a variable in both .env files:
 `IP="xxx.xxx.x.xx"`

-## Docker
+## Using the application
-Start up Docker desktop.
-In the project directory, you can then run:

-### `docker compose -f docker-compose_react_native.yml up`
-Docker will start up container with the react-native app only.
+In Spark-webapp you can log into your account.
+From there you will be able to view avaiable bikes to rent as well as stations and different kind of zones (for example parking zones and no-driving zones).
+You can rent a bike and stop the rent when you are finished.
+Finally, you can plot routes while renting a bike by selecting stations or different positions on the map.

+### `npm start`
+Starts up the application.
 Open App in Expo Go by scanning the QR code or manually enter URL `<your IP>`:19000.

-### `docker compose -f docker-compose_react_native.yml down`
-Docker will stop the container.
+### `npm test`
+Performs unit tests with jest and creates coverage report that can be viewed in file `react_native/coverage/Icov-report/index.html`.

+### `npm lint`
+Performs linter test.